i-love-coffee-i-love-tea/audogombleed.sh/README.md

 ## optional [env] section

-All lines in the [env] section of the config file are sourced before command completion and execution.
-The results can be used in the config file.
-This means you can define arrays and functions to use in argument completions.

-It can also be used to set CLI config variables.

 ### setting configuration options in the [env] section

+All lines in the `[env]` section are sourced before each completion and command execution, with one exemption: The `include_commands_from` keyword is handled differently (see [docs/04-hierarchical-configuration.md](https://github.com/i-love-coffee-i-love-tea/audogombleed.sh/blob/main/docs/04-hierarchical-configuration.md)).

+Everything that is possible in a shell script is possible here.
+Most useful to define array variables or functions to create argument lists for completions.

+Purpose:

+- set CLI options
+- define array variables or functions to create argument lists for completions
+- include function and variable definitions from other shell scripts
+- include other config files with the `include_commands_from` directive.

+#### Source shell scripts

+    source ~/bin/custom-cli-function.sh

+#### Define/set variables and functions directly

+Function example:

+    function example_function { echo "foo"; echo "bar"; }

+Multiline function example.

+    function example_function {
+        echo "foo"
+        echo "bar"
+    }

 ## command configuration in the [commands] section

 The commands are configured in [commands] section in the config file.